Blog

 Dwelling insurance is part of a homeowner’s insurance policy to rebuild a home if it burns down.
 As a rule of thumb, it should be enough to cover the cost of rebuilding a home.
 It does not cover any belongings within the home, but just covers the amount necessary to rebuild the home itself.

-According to Flipper Force, dwelling insurance policy is usually around 0.5% to 1% of the property value of the home per month.
+Dwelling insurance policy is usually around 0.5% to 1% of the property value of the home per month.
 The riskier the property (vacant properties and those being renovated are higher risk), the higher the policy.

 Builder’s risk policy